UW-COSMOS/project-docs/presentations_reports/phase3/README.md

         - Full-text search and retrieval of text snippets: https://xdd.wisc.edu/api/snippets; automatic surfacing of mentioned drugs and grounded EMMAA statements available with option &known_entities=drugs,emmaa
     - https://xdd.wisc.edu/sets/: xDD document sets defined by full text searches and journal titles.
 Different transformations to documents within sets are available within sub-pages of the set.
 For example, documents within a set may be used to train a word embedding model, or the COSMOS extraction pipeline may be deployed to extract figures, tables, and equations for documents within a set
         - https://xdd.wisc.edu/sets/xdd-covid-19/: Lists information about the `xdd-covid-19` set of documents, and lists available products (transformations) derived from the set.
-2. **COSMOS API**: Figure, table, equation retreival by [COSMOS document processing pipeline](https://github.com/UW-COSMOS/Cosmos) deployed over xDD set
+2. **COSMOS API**: Figure, table, equation retreival by [COSMOS document processing pipeline](https://github.com/UW-COSMOS/Cosmos) deployed over xDD set.
+Note that use of these routes to retrieve table and figure objects requires an API key.
     - https://xdd.wisc.edu/sets/xdd-covid-19/cosmos/api/: Base documentation for COSMOS search interface, available for the `xdd-covid-19` set.
     - https://xdd.wisc.edu/sets/xdd-covid-19/cosmos/api/search: Documentation for searching the COSMOS extractions.
 3. **word2vec API**: Word embedding models (unigram, bigram, trigram) trained on xDD document set.